unknown-fitness-app/.github/profile/README.md

 ### Application type

 We are building a webapp that is capable of being self-hosted.
 The application will involve a frontend webview and a backend API and database to save application state.
-For the frontend webiew, we are considering using [VueJs](https://vuejs.org).
+For the frontend webiew, we are considering using React and next.js.
 The backend details have not yet been discussed.